morrisjdev/Linq4JS/README.md

 ### Where

-Search for all items in array that match the filter
+Searches for all items in array that match the given filter

 ```javascript
 var array = ["item1", "item2", "item3", "item4", "no"];